-The Student Health Center is staffed with two registered nurses and a physician.
+The Student Health Center is staffed with two registered nurses, a medical secretary/receptionist, a physician, as well as pharmacist.
+Further, the physician employs a nurse practitioner who assists with medical visits at the Student Health Center.
 Operation hours are Monday through Thursdays from 8:00am to 5:00pm; Fridays from 8:00am to 4:00pm.
 The Student Health Center is closed on weekends and holidays.
 The physician is available in the Student Health Center six (6) hours a week.
-The physician's hours are Mondays from 7:00am to 8:00am; and Thursdays from 12:00pm to 5:00pm; or until all waiting students have been seen for service.
+Students are encouraged to call the Student Health Center for physician availability as dates and times are subject to change due to urgent and emergent situations.
 The Health Center is located in the Student Health Center Building, and the staff can be contacted at 662-254-3331.